 Treatment from your doctor is just one part of COPD care.
 A few changes to your daily life can also help you breathe easier.
 The most important one is to quit smoking.

 Cigarette smoke is the leading cause of COPD, and it can make the disease worse.
-It may not be easy for you to quit, but many methods are available to help.
+It may not be easy for you to quit, but there are many ways to get help.
 Ask your doctor about nicotine replacement, medicine, and counseling.

 Once you've quit, try to stay away from anyone else who smokes.
 Avoid dust and chemical fumes, too.
 A couple of other things to consider: